Melbourne-based cycling gear and accessories label MAAP’s new digs feel more like a small cafe than the headquarters of a major road-cycling brand.

 The duo hired streetwear designer Misha Glisovic, former owner and designer at Schwipe (a company with some notoriety in Melbourne for designs such as its “Islam is OK!” shirt), as creative director.
 Four years later, MAAP has added nine more staff, and has warehouses in the Netherlands and Utah as well as Melbourne.

-In the coming months, Cousins and Smith plan to use the shop for Q&As with cycling personalities, workshops and product launches, but even if you have no interest in cycling, it’s a lovely spot to linger over pastries and coffee.
+Cousins and Smith also use the shop for Q&As with cycling personalities and product launches, but even if you have no interest in cycling, it’s a lovely spot to linger over pastries and coffee.

 20 Vale Street, North Melbourne